 - In business for less than 5 years

 The tax credit applies to payroll taxes starting the first quarter after the payroll tax credit election for the tax year.
-For any businesses that pay taxes per calendar year, the credit is applied starting from April the following year.
+For any businesses that pay taxes per calendar year, the credit is applied starting from April of the following year.

 Suppose a business doesn’t owe income taxes during the current tax year.
 However, it paid income taxes in the previous year.
 In that case, the credit can be carried back to the previous year to offset that year’s tax liability.

-However, say the business doesn’t owe income taxes during the current year or previous year.
+However, say the business doesn’t owe income taxes during the current year or the previous year.
 In that case, it is possible to carry the credit for up to 20 years in the future.
 Some states have even more generous provisions, allowing businesses to carry the credit forward indefinitely.

 It is also good to remember that you may be able to claim R&D credits for the previous three open tax years.
 And depending on the state, there may be a longer window than three years for making retrospective claims.